openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 Advantage and Disadvantage only apply to your initial pool of dice for an action roll.
 They do not apply to subsequent rolls granted by exploding dice.

 > #### Example of Advantage with Exploding Dice
+>
-> Imagine you have attribute score 3 and are rolling with advantage 2, you would roll 1d20 + 3d8 and keep the single highest of the d8s before rolling any exploding dice.
-Imagine your d20 rolls a 10 and your d8s land on 8, 8, and 3.
-You would then keep one of the 8s and discard the other two dice.
-Because the 8 rolled max, you may roll it again and add the result to your total.
-Imagine that lands on a 5.
-Your total score is 23 (10 + 8 + 5).
+> Tommy "Two Guns" unloads his pistols on an enemy gangster.
+His Agility is 3 and he has advantage 2 on the roll, so he rolls 1d20 + 3d8.
+Tommy's d20 rolls a 10 and the d8s land 8, 8, and 3.
+Because of his advantage 2, Tommy ignores the lowest two dice: the 3 and one of the 8s.
+He re-rolls the remaining 8 because dice explode on their maximum result and gets a 5.
+His final roll is 23 (10 + 8 + 5).

 ### Advantage and Disadvantage Without Attribute Dice

-When attempting any roll that does not include attribute dice, you roll 2 d20 and keep the higher die for advantage or the lower die for disadvantage, you cannot accrue advantage or disadvantage greater than 1.
-This applies to both actions performed with attribute score of zero, as well as non-action rolls (like the d20 used for a Resist roll).
+When making an action roll without addribute dice, advantage and disadvantage affect the d20.
+For advantage, roll 2d20 and keep the highest.
+For disadvantage, roll 2d20 and keep the lowest.
+Additionally, you cannot accrue advantage or disadvantage greater than 1 in such situations.
 Your character is already so inept at the action that they cannot capitalize on cumulative circumstancial help or hindrances.

+These rules apply to both actions performed with an attribute score of zero, as well as non-action rolls (like the d20 used for a Resist roll).
 In addition, if you make a roll without attribute dice, you cannot voluntarily incur disadvantage for some beneficial effect.
-Thus you cannot multi-target attack if you have an attribute score of zero.
+Thus, you cannot multi-target attack if you have an attribute score of zero.

 ### Assigning Advantage and Disadvantage

 Advantage and disadvantage can be assigned by the GM due to situational effects, or they can be assigned by feats, banes, and boons.
 When assigned situationally, the GM should never apply more than one level of advantage or disadvantage.
 Feats, banes, and boons--on the other hand--will often provide multiple levels as they rise in tier or power level.
-The Advantage and Disadvantage Examples Tables provides a listing of typical situations in which the GM may assign advantage and disadvantage, though this list is by no means exhaustive.
+The Advantage and Disadvantage Examples Table provides a listing of typical situations in which the GM may assign advantage and disadvantage, though this list is by no means exhaustive.

 <div class="table-no-body"></div>
 | Advantage and Disadvantage Examples |